BritWallace/Factory/README.md

 ## Setup/Installation Requirements

-1. If you don't already have C# and .NET installed on your computer, you can get the Software Develment Kit or SDK for Mac here: Dot.Net for Mac and for Windows here: Dot.Net for Windows.
+1. If you don't already have C# and .NET installed on your computer, you can get the Software Development Kit or SDK for Mac here: Dot.Net for Mac and for Windows here: Dot.Net for Windows.
 Follow the instructions detailed in both links above for set up.
 2. If not already installed, download: MySql Community
 3. If not already installed, download: MySql Workbench
 4. Follow the instruction here for configuring MySql: